 Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

-The Washington state Department of Health reported 2,095 new confirmed cases of COVID-19 and 50 deaths Thursday.
+The Washington state Department of Health reported 3,538 new confirmed cases of COVID-19 while deaths dropped by 166 Thursday.

+DOH did not immediately provide an explanation for the reversal in the death count.
+The News Tribune is seeking more information.

-Statewide totals from the illness caused by the coronavirus are at 172,437 cases and 2,900 deaths, up from 170,342 cases and 2,850 deaths Wednesday.
+Statewide totals from the illness caused by the coronavirus are at 192,413 cases and 2,850 deaths, up from 189,625 cases and down from 3,016 deaths Wednesday.
 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.
+The DOH revises previous case and death counts daily.

 On Nov.
-20, the most recent date with testing data, 26,547 specimens were collected statewide, with 11.5% testing positive.
-The average positive test rate for the seven days prior was 9.5%.
-The state has not provided any testing information after Nov.
-20 for several days and that figure has been revised daily.
-More than 3 million tests have been conducted in Washington.
+29, the most recent date with testing data, 7,682 specimens were collected statewide, with 15.4% testing positive.
+The average positive test rate for the seven days prior was 15.8%.
+More than 3.2 million tests have been conducted in Washington.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

-King County continues to have the highest numbers in Washington, with 46,070 cases and 905 deaths.
-Pierce County is second, with 17,912 cases, according to the state’s tally.
-That number differs from the Tacoma-Pierce County Health Department’s tally due to lags in reporting data.
-Yakima County has the second highest number of deaths at 312.
+King County continues to have the highest numbers in Washington, with 51,596 cases and 894 deaths.
+Spokane County is second, with 20,194 cases.
+Snohomish County has the second highest number of deaths at 302

-For the past seven days, Washington had a case rate of 31.2 per 100,000 people.
-The national rate for the same period is 49.9 per 100,000, according to the Centers for Disease Control and Prevention.
-South Dakota has the highest rate in the United States, at 98.1.
-Hawaii is the lowest, at 5.2.
+For the past seven days, Washington had a case rate of 37 per 100,000 people.
+The national rate for the same period is 63.3 per 100,000, according to the Centers for Disease Control and Prevention.
+Rhode Island has the highest rate in the United States, at 125.6.
+Hawaii is the lowest, at 6.6.

 Comments